VIVID-10M: A Dataset and Baseline for Versatile and Interactive Video Local Editing: VIVID-10M Dataset

 {\textbf{Mask Pasting.}} To align with inference, we paste entity masks from other videos to the background areas.
 Specifically, we randomly select a mask sequence from the addition\&modification samples and paste the first mask into the background area of the keyframe.

-{\textbf{Mask Propagation.}} There are two possible scenarios for the deletion task: 1) deleting a foreground entity (\textit{e.g.}, removing a car on the road) and 2) deleting a background entity (\textit{e.g.}, removing a picture frame from the wall).
-In the first case, the foreground entity follows its motion trajectory, so we directly copy the subsequent masks and paste them into the subsequent frames.
-In contrast, for the second case, the entity's motion trajectory is aligned with the background.
+{\textbf{Mask Propagation.}} There are two possible scenarios for the deletion task: 1) deleting a foreground entity (\textit{e.g.}, removing a running car) and 2) deleting a background entity (\textit{e.g.}, removing a picture frame from the wall).
+In the first case, the entity follows its trajectory, so we directly copy the subsequent masks and paste them into the subsequent frames.
+In the second case, the entity's trajectory is aligned with the background.
 Therefore, we use RAFT~\cite{teed2020raft} to calculate the optical flow of the background pixels and propagate the mask on keyframe to the subsequent frames.
-Both propagation methods are applied for each video, thereby expanding the deletion samples with $2\times$.